patrickwharton/sussex_cpp/prob1/README.md

 ## Question 2
-To see my attempt at question2 (sum of two dice rolls), please execute this command in a bash terminal:
+To run my attempt at question2 from start to finish (sum of two dice rolls), please execute this command in a bash terminal:
   ./question2.sh
 (may require "chmod +x question2.sh")